Chen Po-liang: TSW Pegasus

 He joined Hong Kong football club TSW Pegasus FC on 21 January 2011.
 He helped the club to finish third in the 2010-11 Hong Kong First Division League season.
 He score a total of 3 goals for the club in the half season.
 He left the club for home in June 2011 to play for Taipower.

 Taipower

 At Taipower, he helped the club win the 2011 AFC President's Cup.
 He scored 1 goal and made 1 assist in the final.
 It was the first ever Asian title for any Taiwan football clubs.
 Chen Po-Liang was voted the Most Valuable Player of the tournament.

 Shenzhen Ruby

-On 2 December 2011,it was announced Chen would join Beijing Baxy F.C. reputedly on a RMB 25,000 monthly salary.
+On 2 December 2011, it was announced Chen would join Beijing Baxy reputedly on a RMB 25,000 monthly salary.
 However, Chen moved to another China League One club Shenzhen Ruby in February 2012.

 Shanghai Greenland

 In December 2013, Chinese Super League side Shanghai Greenland Shenhua official announced that they had signed Chen Po-liang from Shenzhen Ruby.